The former family home

 More

-Franz Inselkammer was born in 1902 in Siegertsbrunn.
-His parents had a large agricultural estate, to which an inn and a sawmill also belonged.
-In 1932, he married Kreszenz Zehentmair, the farm heiress from Aying, with whom he took over the management of the farm, brewery and inn in 1936.
-Franz was a respected entrepreneur who developed the Ayinger business with energy and foresight.
+Franz Inselkammer was born in Siegertsbrunn in 1902.
+His parents had a large agricultural estate, which also included a inn and a sawmill.
+In 1932 he married Kreszenz Zehentmair, the farm heiress from Aying, with whom he took over the management of the farm, brewery and restaurant in 1936.
+Franz was a respected entrepreneur who developed the Ayinger business with strength and foresight.
 He was awarded the Bavarian Order of Merit for his services.
 He was also an enthusiastic farmer, brewer and passionate hunter.
-Franz died in 1986 in Aying at the age of 84.
+Franz passed away in Aying in 1986 at the age of 84.

 Gundelinde